szalbuque/RPA_Python_Confluence/README.md

 <h2>Execution</h2>

-Below, a link to the recording of the screen while executing the program.
+Below, is a link to the screen capture while running the program.

 https://youtu.be/t0h4egu1j1Q